sebasmonia/datum/README.md

 Things to note:
 * The parameters `sql-server`, `sql-database`, `sql-user` and `sql-password` are mapped to Datum's --server, --database, --user and --password.
 * If any of them is not used, it has to be set to an empty string to make sure they are ignored.
-* Use `sql-datum-options` to provide a list of parameters not included in the standard 4 mentioned above: --dsn, --driver, --integrated, --config.
+* Use `sql-datum-options` to provide any of parameters not included in the standard 4 mentioned above: --dsn, --driver, --integrated, --config.
-* There's a command, `sql-datum`, that will prompt interactively for each parameter, just like `sql-ms`, `sql-oracle`, etc.
+* There's an interactive command, `sql-datum`, that will prompt for each parameter, just like `sql-ms`, `sql-oracle`, etc.